withastro/docs/src/pages/en/reference/error-reference.md

 ### ClientAddressNotAvailable

-> Astro.clientAddress is not available in the `adapterName` adapter.
+> ClientAddressNotAvailable: Astro.clientAddress is not available in the `adapterName` adapter.
 File an issue with the adapter to add support.
 (E03002)

 #### What went wrong?
 The adapter you're using unfortunately does not support `Astro.clientAddress`.